|Season||Months||Guidelines||Notes / Weekly Watering Requirements|

 |Early Fall||Mid September – October||REDUCE WATER FREQUENCY!
 This is Brown Patch Season for St. Augustine and Zoysia lawns.
 Excess water triggers this disease.||Water only as needed!
 Usually during these months you shouldn’t have to water much.
 During September, water only once per week if no rainfall and every two weeks in October if no rain.|

 - Proper watering is critical to your lawn’s health and vigor.
 Deep and infrequent watering is the best practice.
-This means wetting the soil to a depth of 4-6″ per irrigation.
-This equates to about 1/2″ of irrigation at a time.
+This means wetting the soil to a depth of 4” – 6” per irrigation.
+The equates to about 1⁄2” of irrigation at a time.

-- Actual runtimes vary from yard to yard, but a good baseline would be 20-30 minutes per zone for popups, 40-50 minutes for Rotor heads, and longer for low impact, MP Rotors (Google search MP Rotors if you’re unsure)
+- Actual runtimes vary from yard to yard, but a good baseline would be 20 – 30 minutes per zone for popup heads, 40 – 50 minutes per zone for rotor heads and longer for low impact MP rotors (Google search MP rotors if you are unsure).

-- Our soils are heavy clay, which don’t absorb water well.
-Google search ” Cycle and Soak lawn watering” for a beneficial way to set your timer to minimize water runoff and waste.
+- Our soils are heavy clay, which doesn’t absorb water well.
+We recommend a “cycle and soak” method for a beneficial way to set your timer to minimize runoff and waste.

-- St. Augustine turf has poor drought tolerance and requires irrigation to survive during our long hot summers.
-This is the time to use some water for your lawn.
-Save your watering budget for summer, don’t use it during the rest of the year except during dry conditions
+- St. Augustine tuf has poor drought tolerance and requires irrigation to survive during our long, hot summers, so this is the time to use some water for your lawn.
+Save your watering budget for the summer time and don’t use it during the rest of the year except during dry conditions.